jdtanner/Covid19-English-Alert-Tiers/README.md

 **Important Notes**

-Several local authority names are incorrect on the gov.uk website, and do not sure the standard nomenclature:
+Several local authority names are incorrect on the gov.uk website, and do not use the standard nomenclature (what a surprise):

 - County Durham
 - Newcastle Upon Tyne